-Amerishade is the most shade tolerant St. Augustine grass available.
+Amerishade is the most shade-tolerant St. Augustine grass available.
 It has a semi-dwarf growth habit with smaller blades and shorter internodes, setting it apart from other varieties of St. Augustine.
-It also has a rapid rate of spread with less vertical growth that other St. Augustines, producing approximately 50% less clippings, reducing the mowing frequency.
+It also has a rapid rate of spread with less vertical growth that other St. Augustines, producing approximately 50% fewer clippings, reducing the mowing frequency.
 Amerishade is a dark green grass with a medium texture.

-DelMar St. Augustine is a vigorous, dark emerald green, medium-coarse textured lawn grass.
-It is one of the most cold tolerant varieties of St. Augustine making it a great choice in colder climates such as Dallas/Ft.
+Delmar St. Augustine is vigorous, dark emerald green, medium-coarse textured lawn grass.
+It is one of the most cold-tolerant varieties of St. Augustine making it a great choice in colder climates such as Dallas/Ft.
 Worth, and has very good shade tolerance.
 It also grows well in full sun.
-DelMar turns golden brown in its dormancy.
-DelMar tests at the top of National testing in overall quality among St. Augustines.
-DelMar is the highest ranking cold tolerant, St. Augustine Decline Disease Free St. Augustine grass available.
+Delmar turns golden brown in its dormancy.
+Delmar tests at the top of National testing in overall quality among St. Augustines.
+Delmar is the highest-ranking & cold-tolerant, St. Augustine Decline Disease Free St. Augustine grass available.

 As its name implies, Floratam St. Augustine is the result of collaboration between the University of Florida and Texas A&M University.
 Released by the Florida and Texas Agricultural Experiment Stations in the early 1970s, Floratam St. Augustine is a chinch bug and SAD virus resistant variety of St. Augustine.
 Floratam is a hardy and coarse textured grass with wider and longer blades than common St. Augustine.